CodeClanAlumni/survival-guide/README.md

 ## Set-up

-* check you have ruby version 2.x.x or above
+* Check you have ruby version 2.x.x or above
 ```
 $ ruby --version
 ```